OpenCHAMI/openchami.org/content/docs/tutorial.md

   (see the "Node" entry in the table) and is supposed to encode location data.
   The format is `x<cabinet>c<chassis>s<slot>b<bmc>n<node>` and must be unique per-node.
-- **bmc_mac:** MAC address of node's BMC.
-This is required even if the node does not have a BMC because SMD uses BMC MAC addresses in its discovery process as the basis for node information.
-Thus, we need to emulate that here.
-- **bmc_ip:** Desired IP address for node's BMC.
+- **bmc:** The BMC to assign this node to.
+It can either be the value of a BMC's **xname** field or its **name** field.
+If omitted, the BMC's xname is inferred from the value of the node's **xname** field.
-- **group:** An optional SMD group to add this node to. cloud-init reads SMD groups when determining which meta-data and cloud-init config to give a node.
+- **groups:** An optional list of SMD groups to add this node to. cloud-init reads SMD groups when determining which meta-data and cloud-init config to give a node.
 - **interfaces** is a list of network interfaces attached to the node.
 Each of these interfaces has the following keys:
   - **mac_addr:** Network interface's MAC address.
 Used by CoreDHCP/CoreSMD to